ix-ax/axsharp/docfx/articles/compiler/PACKAGING.md

 # Creating NuGet package from Twin library

-NuGet is the preferred way to manage dependencies in an ix project.
+NuGet is the preferred way to manage dependencies in an AXSharp project.
 For creating NuGet packages you would follow the same procedure as with ordinary NuGet packages.

 ## Additional configuration